 - The Node.js 10.16.0 version works fine with the new application which you will create but if you download any GitHub react project in most of the cases this will not work – during running the NPM start command you will get the below version mismatch error – which will expect lower than 10.x version, the exact error message will be as below,

-If you face this issue, don’t be panic, just follow the below link, here you need to downgrade the node.js using NVM tool(NVM tool can be downloaded from here.
+If you face this issue, don’t be panic, just follow the below link, here you need to downgrade the node.js using the NVM tool(NVM tool can be downloaded from here.

 Complete instruction to downgrade, please click here.

-Understanding React.js Components – As we have pointed in the introduction section component is the heart of the React JS now we’ll see in detail.
-As far as components are concerned in React, they have the below characteristic,
+Understanding React.js Components – As we have pointed in the introduction section component is the heart of the React JS now we’ll see it in detail.
+As far as components are concerned in React, they have the below characteristics,

 Components data will be stored in the component’s state.

-This state can be modified based on user action or other action.
+This state can be modified based on user action or other actions.

 When a component state is changed React will re-render the component to the browser.

 We must implement a render method when creating a component.

-A real-time example of component – any web site home page
+Reactjs components – A real-time example of a component – any website home page

 Reactjs components – React Component Types